 Materials used for sound absorption might include porous foam, cotton or fiberglass panels mounted to the wall or ceiling.
 For sound blocking, materials are usually built into the walls, floors and ceilings.
 They don’t physically “block” sounds — they substantially minimize them by de-energizing the sound waves with heavy friction between the fibers of the material.
 You can read more about the principles of soundproofing on our blog.

-Methods to Soundproof Your Studio
+How to Soundproof Your Studio in 5 Steps

 There are several different ways to approach soundproofing a studio, and each method addresses unique types of sounds.